nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/dfu_over_bt_mesh.rst

 After configuring the models, a new image can be uploaded to the Distributor.
 To upload the image, follow the instructions provided in the :ref:`ble_mesh_dfu_distributor_fw_image_upload` section of the :ref:`ble_mesh_dfu_distributor` sample documentation.

-The uploaded image needs to be registered in the Bluetooth mesh DFU subsystem.
+The uploaded image needs to be registered in the Bluetooth Mesh DFU subsystem.
 To achieve this, issue the ``mesh models dfu slot add`` shell command specifying size in bytes of the image that was uploaded to the Distributor.
 Optionally, you can provide firmware ID, metadata and Unique Resource Identifier (URI) parameters that come with the image.